PCigales/GPXTweaker/README.md

 ----------English----------

-GPXTwekaer is an application, in Python (≥ 3.8) and Javascript, for visualizing and editing, throught a web interface, of GPX tracks on a cartographic background.
+GPXTwekaer is an application, in Python (≥ 3.8) and Javascript, for visualizing, in 2D and in 3D, and editing, throught a web interface, of GPX tracks on a cartographic background.
 No dependency is required.

 The backup of the updated track is done in a distinct file (by addition of the suffix " - updated"), in the same folder.
 Unchanged datas are, as much as possible, kept as they are, without alteraton, in order to ensure the conservation of fields constituting extensions relatively to standards.